thybag/PHP-SharePoint-Lists-API/readme.md

 # PHP SharePoint Lists API#

-The PHP SharePoint Lists API is designed to make working with SharePoint List in PHP easier and more straight forward (no need to worry about SOAP).
+The PHP SharePoint Lists API is designed to make working with SharePoint Lists in PHP easier and more straight forward (no need to worry about SOAP).

-The current version of the class only includes methods to add, edit, remove and read from existing SharePoint lists.
+The current version includes the ability to read, query, edit, delete and add to existing SharePoint lists, plus the ability to query the ListOfLists and to return a lists metadata.

 All methods will return Array as results by default.
-SetReturn type can be used to specify that results should be returned as objects.
+SetReturnType can be used to specify that results should be returned as objects.

-This code is licensed under the MIT Licence and has only been tested on SharePoint 2007.
+This code is licensed under the MIT Licence and has been tested on SharePoint 2007.

 ### Usage Instructions